luapower/zlib/zlib.md

   * for `windowBits`, `memLevel` and `strategy` refer to the [zlib manual].
     * note that `windowBits` is always in the positive range 8..15.

 Compress a data stream using the DEFLATE algorithm.
-The data is read from the `read` function which should return the next string or `cdata, size` pair every time it is called, until EOF when it should return `nil`.
+The data is read from the `read` function which should return the next string or `cdata, size` pair every time it is called, until EOF when it should return `nil` or nothing.
 The compressed data is written in chunks using the `write` function.

+For convenience, `read` can also be a string or a list of strings, and `write` can be a list to which to add the output chunks, or the empty string, in which case the output is returned as a string.

 ## `zlib.inflate(read, write[, bufsize][, format][, windowBits])`

 Uncompress a data stream that was compressed using the DEFLATE algorithm.
 The arguments have the same meaning as for `deflate`.

 ## `zlib.compress(s, [size][, level]) -> s`
 ## `zlib.compress(cdata, size[, level]) -> s`